ismet55555/Logging-For-MATLAB/README.md

 ## Licence
-This project is licensed under the MIT License (FIXXXX MEE) - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 - Please see the [LICENSE.md](LICENSE.md) file for details.